SirJakesalot/MinecraftMobIdentifier/docs/final.md

 <br><a href="media/google_imge_search.png"><img src="media/google_imge_search.png" width="200" height="auto"/></a>
 <br><a href="media/google_imge_search2.png"><img src="media/google_imge_search2.png" width="200" height="auto"/></a>

-We then decided that we could get a lot more images from playing Minecraft and gathering screenshots as we for each frame.
+We then decided that we could get a lot more images from playing Minecraft and gathering screenshots for each frame.
 We decided to automate dataset creation by building an agent that would look at different mobs and crop them through a series of image manipulations.

 ## Model Training